DeJure12705/DeJure12705/README.md

 🤔 I’m looking for help with... figuring out how my code works after a week of not looking at it😎.

-💬 Ask me about... absolutely anything—just don’t expect a correct answer.
+💬 Ask me about... absolutely anything—just don’t expect a correct answer😇.

-📫 How to reach me: Send a carrier pigeon or, you know, just DM me.
+📫 How to reach me: Send a carrier pigeon or, you know, just DM me🕊️.

-😄 Pronouns: Code/Nap/Debug
+😄 Pronouns: Code/Nap/Debug😴

 ⚡ Fun fact: I once wrote "TODO" in my code and actually came back to do it.
 (It’s a rare achievement.)😱